JanneMattila/www/docs/_posts/2023/10/2023-10-23-azure-budgets-and-cost-alerts.markdown

 Why would I like to get notifications if either "forecasted" or "actual" is hitting the 50% mark?
-It typically is good indication that how fast I’m approaching the budget limit.
+It's typically good indication that how fast I’m approaching the budget limit.
 If nothing special happens, I’m expecting to get notification around 15th of each month.
 It tells me that I’m on the schedule and the cost are not accumulating faster than expected.
 Many times, when I’m testing various topics with AKS clusters or Azure Firewall or Azure Stack HCI,